Advanced Pipeline Risk Management

 "The study did find that IM programs... require expert knowledge and integration of multiple technical disciplines including... probability and statistics, and risk management....
 The study found that aspects of the operators' threat identification and risk assessment processes require improvement."

-In 2017 PHMSA will implement a wide range of stricter regulations for improving pipeline safety.
+The Pipeline and Hazardous Materials Safety Administration has proposed a wide range of stricter regulations for improving pipeline safety.
 At the top of the list are these:

 Are you ready for these new rules?
 The Advanced Risk Management course will get you there.